grafana/mimir/docs/sources/tools/mimirtool/_index.md

 ...
 ```

-#### Export series into local TSDB
+### Export series into local TSDB

-The `remote-read export` command exports all series and samples matching the selector into a local TSDB.
-This TSDB can
-then be further analyzed with local tooling like `prometheus` and [`promtool`](https://github.com/prometheus/prometheus/tree/main/cmd/promtool).
+The `remote-read export` command exports all series and samples that match the selector into a local TSDB.
+The TSDB can be further analyzed with local tooling such as `prometheus` and [`promtool`](https://github.com/prometheus/prometheus/tree/main/cmd/promtool).

 ```bash
 # Use Remote Read API to download all metrics with label job=name into local tsdb
 mimirtool remote-read export --selector '{job="node"}' --address http://demo.robustperception.io:9090 --remote-read-path /api/v1/read --tsdb-path ./local-tsdb
 ```

-The output is the following:
+Running the command results in the following output:

 ```console
 INFO[0000] Create remote read client using endpoint 'http://demo.robustperception.io:9090/api/v1/read'